Go to Introduction

 Concerning the parable of the 10 virgins (#2.1) we can see that once the door had been shut no-one was allowed to enter afterwards (v11-12).
 If the virgins being caught up was equivalent to a pre-tribulation rapture, then no one could be saved after that.
 However, there is obviously saved people during the tribulation when people die as martyrs (Revelation 20:4-5), and pre-tribulation believers agree with this:

 (Gerald B. Stanton KEPT FORM THE HOUR p40) "God will have His saints in the Tribulation - men who repent and secure salvation after the catching up of the church."

 This New Testament parable therefore disproves any pre-tribulation rapture, or mid-tribulation rapture of the church.

 Concerning the parable of the tares (#2.2), we see can see how it applies again to the very last day.
 The wicked are gathered up and burned

 first, but the gathering of the wheat into the barn, which on the last day is equivalent to the rapture, comes after

 In the explanation of the parable of the net and the fish, the angels take "the wicked from among the just" (Matthew 13:49), so the wicked will be destroyed before the church is taken up.
 As a pre-tribulation rapture would take "the just from among the wicked", this parable argues against any pre-tribulation rapture, or mid-tribulation rapture of the church, and is evidence for the post-tribulation rapture.

 If you have benefited from reading this bible study, then please tell your friends about this website.

-Send this link to all your Christian friends who believe that New Testament parables teach a Pre or Mid-tribulation rapture.
+Please copy and paste this link into Facebook and Twitter to all your friends who believe that New Testament parables teach a Pre or Mid-tribulation rapture.